Skip to Main Content

 Record Year for Residential Unit Delivery

-With over 1,700 new units, 2024 was a record year for residential unit delivery in recent history, and more than half were delivered in Q4.
-While occupancy justifiably declines with such a substantial flood to the market, National Landing is still seeing positive net absorption, a testament to the area’s strong housing demand.
+024 was a record year for residential unit delivery in recent history with over 1,700 new units.
+Following a slight dip in overall occupancy due to this substantial flood to the market, National Landing has experienced both positive leasing activity and net absorption - a testament to the area’s strong housing demand.

 Multi Family Trends